vmware-tanzu/cartographer/rfc/rfc-0009-supply-chain-switches-template-on-flag.md

     app: web
   components:
     - name: source-provider
-      templateRefs:                               # <--- now a list
+      templateRefs:                               # <--- again, a list
       - kind: ClusterSourceTemplate
         name: git-template
         requisite:
-          path: workload.spec.flags.source-type    # <--- path to field in workload
+          path: workload.spec.source.git        # <--- path to field in template context
-          value: git                              # <--- value that will trigger use of this template
+          value: *                              # <--- value that will trigger use of this template, in this case any value
       - kind: ClusterSourceTemplate
         name: imgpkg-bundle-template
         requisite:
-          path: workload.spec.flags.source-type    # <--- ideally path is same for all templateRefs in component
+          path: workload.spec.source.image      # <--- Alternate value for alternate conditional
-          value: imgpkg-bundle
+          value: *

 ---
 apiVersion: kontinue.io/v1alpha1